0330 822 0505

 One of the most frustrating aspects of remortgaging on a lower income is proving to potential lenders exactly what your income is or is likely to be in the near future.
 A broker can help you find all the right documentation, whether you’re employed, on a zero-hours contract or self-employed.

-Requirements can vary from lender to lender, so having an expert on hand who can help you with things like accounts, SA302 tax returns, payslips and P60s can be a huge weight off your mind.
+Requirements can vary from lender to lender, so having an expert on hand who can help you with accounts, SA302 tax returns, payslips, and P60s can be a huge relief.

 Identify the right lenders

-The advisors we work with have extensive experience with lenders who are willing to lend to people on lower incomes, and often have existing contacts that they can go to directly.
+The advisors we work with have extensive experience with lenders willing to lend to people on lower incomes and often have existing contacts that they can go to directly.

 They can eliminate those hours of your time visiting lenders on the high street or searching online and guide you straight to the right lenders for your circumstances.

-Our free broker matching service can put you in touch with an expert who specialises in finding remortgage deals for people on low incomes.
+Our free broker matching service can connect you with an expert who specialises in finding remortgage deals for people on low incomes.

 Our Broker-Matching Service Guaranteed!